Better-HPC/keystone-api/docs/setup/notification.md

 For security reasons, data is sanitized before being injected into the template.
 Certain Jinja features — such as access to application internals — are also disabled.

+!!! note

+    Email notification templates can be rendered and written to disk using the `keystone-api render_templates` command.
+    It is strongly recommended to develop and test templates locally before deploying them to a production environment.
+    See `keystone-api render_templates --help` for details.

 ### Base Template

 **Template file:** `base.html`